Coconut oil has managed to infuse its way into some of the cannabis industry’s most sought-after products, including edibles and topicals, but why?

 - Double-boiler, slow cooker, saucepan, etc.

-- Combine oil and cannabis in your double-boiler or slow cooker, and heat the two together on low or warm for a few hours.
+- Combine oil and cannabis in your double-boiler, slow cooker, or saucepan and heat the two together on low or warm for a few hours.
 This allows for decarboxylation (activation of THC) without scorching (which destroys the active ingredients).
-Cooking can be done a variety of ways: in a slow cooker on low for 4-6 hours, stirring occasionally; in a double-boiler on low for at least 6 hours (8 is better), stirring occasionally; or in a simple saucepan on low for at least three hours, stirring frequently (a saucepan is most susceptible to scorching).
+Cooking can be done a variety of ways: in a slow cooker on low for 4-6 hours, stirring occasionally; in a double-boiler on low for at least 6 hours (8 is better), stirring occasionally; or in a simple saucepan on low for at least 2-3 hours, stirring frequently (a saucepan is most susceptible to scorching).
 In all cases, a small amount of water can be added to the mixture to help avoid burning.
 Note: whatever method you choose, temperature of the oil should not exceed 245°F.

 - Strain and store the oil.
 Do not squeeze the cheesecloth; this will simply add more chlorophyll to your oil.
 All remaining plant material can be discarded or used in other dishes if you have the wherewithal.
 The oil’s shelf life is at least two months, and can be extended with refrigeration.